fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/rabbitmq-queue-buildup.md

 ## Build Instructions

-Make sure that the Aperture binary is [built](/reference/aperturectl/build/agent/agent.md) with the `rabbitmqreceiver` extension enabled.
+Verify that the Aperture binary is [built](/reference/aperturectl/build/agent/agent.md) with the `rabbitmqreceiver` extension enabled.